United European Gastroenterology: About

 Founded in 1992 United European Gastroenterology (UEG) is the leading non-profit organisation for excellence in digestive health in Europe and beyond with its headquarters in Vienna.

 We improve the prevention and care of digestive diseases in Europe through providing top tier education, supporting research and advancing clinical standards.
 As Europe’s home and umbrella for multidisciplinary gastroenterology, we unite over 50,000 engaged professionals from national and specialist societies, individual digestive health experts and related scientists from all fields and career stages.
-The myUEG Communityenables digestive health professionals from across the globe to become myUEG Associates and thereby connect, network and benefit from a wide range of free resources and educational activities.

 Structure

-UEG unites 17 Ordinary Member Societies and 49 National Societies working in the broad area of digestive health, constantly adapting to the changing requirements of scientific research and health care.
+UEG unites 17 Specialist Member Societies and 50 National Societies working in the broad area of digestive health, constantly adapting to the changing requirements of scientific research and health care.

 Following our mission and a dedicated strategic plan, the overall leadership and strategic direction of UEG rests with the Council.
 The committees and task forces enable interested volunteers to play an active role in shaping current and future UEG initiatives and form the operating body of the organisation.

 Member Societies are represented in the Meeting of Members that elects or appoints UEG Council members.
-Each Ordinary Member Society has the opportunity to send one representative to UEG’s committees.
+Each Specialist Member Society has the opportunity to send one representative to UEG’s committees.

 All officers of UEG, regardless of position, provide their effort and time on a complete voluntary basis, and therefore make UEG a non-profit organisation concerned solely with the well-being of patients.

 UEG is a Regional Affiliate Association of the World Gastroenterology Organisation.
-UEG is a member of the European Medicines Agency, the Alliance for Biomedical Research, the AC Forum, and Pancreatic Cancer Europe.
+UEG is a member of the European Medicines Agency, the Biomedical Alliance in Europe, the AC Forum, the Optimal Nutritional Care for All, and Pancreatic Cancer Europe.